canonical/craft-parts/docs/explanation/overlays.rst

 ``OVERLAY`` Step
 ****************

-It is sometimes necessary to modify the base filesystem used in when generating a parts-based payload.
+It is sometimes necessary to modify the base filesystem when generating a parts-based payload.
 On these occasions, the ``OVERLAY`` step provides the means to do so.

 Overlay Parameters